7ahra/Zahra/README.md

 ```

 ### Arguments:
---dataset: Specify the dataset to use for training.
+- dataset: Specify the dataset to use for training.
   Choices: `'CIFAR10', 'CIFAR100', 'MNIST', 'ImageNet'`
---layers: Number of layers in the ResNet model.
+- layers: Number of layers in the ResNet model.
---epochs: Number of epochs to train the model (default: 10).
+- epochs: Number of epochs to train the model (default: 10).
---batch_size: Batch size for training and validation (default: 16).
+- batch_size: Batch size for training and validation (default: 16).

 ### Example Commands:
 Train ResNet on CIFAR-10 with 50 layers for 20 epochs: